patrickgombert/HTTPSreport/README.md

 The Route will hold all of the routes specified.
 When a certain route is invoked it will create an instance of a Client for the Marketer to use.

 ###Client
-Client is the interfaced used by applications which wish to use HTTPSreport.
-A Client will have its Memo set by the Marketer.
-It will then be told to execute by the Marketer.
+Client is the abstract interface used by an applications which wishes to use HTTPSreport.
+A Client will receive its Memo from the Marketer during the execute call.
 When the Client has finished it will invoke the Marketer and pass along the return Memo it has generated.

 # Usage
 ### Creating a Client
-Applications using HTTPSreport must make use of the Client Interface provided.
-The package location of the Client Interface is Server.src.Client.
-Clients are required to expose three public methods: setMemo(), execute(), and contactMarketer().
+Applications using HTTPSreport must make use of the Client Abstract Class provided.
+The package location of the Client Abstract Class is Server.src.Client.
+Clients are required to implement one public method: execute().

-setMemo will take a Memo as a parameter.
-Inside of the memo are the fields from the incoming HTTP request.

-execute will take a Marketer instance as a paremeter.
+execute will take a Marketer instance and an inMemo as its paremeters.
 The Marketer instance is important because this is the instance the Client must contact after it has run to completion.

-contactMarketer will take Marketer and Memo as parameters.
-The Marketer is the instance to be contacted and the Memo is the memo to pass back up.
+contactMarketer is inherited from the Client base class.
+This will take Marketer and Memo as parameters.
+The Marketer is the instance to be contacted (given to the Client by the execute method) and the Memo is the memo to pass back up.
 Marketer contains a method named clientResponse() which takes a Memo as a parameter.
 This is how a client contacts their Marketer.

 ### Example Client
 ``` java